No Fees Unless We Win (206) 919-3215

 If a driver is guilty of negligence, such as distracted driving, but does not endanger someone else or exhibit the behaviors of someone under the influence, that driver has not committed a crime.
 Note, however, that a driver doesn’t have to break the law to be legally responsible for causing an accident.
 It is enough to prove that the driver was negligent and that this negligence caused the crash, to hold someone else liable for your damages.

 Criminal vs. Civil Claims After an Auto Accident

 The state’s fault laws say that anyone who causes the damage in an accident is responsible for that damage.
 As the victim of a car accident, it’s your responsibility to file a civil claim against the negligent, at-fault driver in Washington.
 Nobody else will file the claim for you.
-A civil personal injury claim can lead to a settlement from the at-fault driver’s insurance company, in an amount that can pay for your medical bills, lost wages, property damage, and pain and suffering.
+A civil personal injury claim in Seattle can lead to a settlement from the at-fault driver’s insurance company, in an amount that can pay for your medical bills, lost wages, property damage, and pain and suffering.
 You do not need a criminal conviction against the negligent driver to file (and win) a personal injury claim.